kiran215/Kafka/README.md

 Installing, this may take a few minutes...**

 vi) To complete the installation you will be asked to create username and password for your Linux machine.
    Username should be different than windows username.
-This usernamew will be your Linux administrator whith the ability to run sudo command.
+This username will be your Linux administrator with the ability to run sudo command.

 vii) Disable IPv6 on WSL2
-   WSL2 currently has some networking issue whoch prevent outside program (Java programs, Conduktor etc..) to connect to kafka on WSL2.
+   WSL2 currently has some networking issue which prevent outside program (Java programs, Conduktor etc..) to connect to kafka on WSL2.
    To fix this it is recommended that disable IPv6 on WSL2.

    Commands to disbale IPv6 on WSL2.
 First command will ask to enter the password of Linux user created in steps 6.